shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 ![](../.gitbook/assets/shipyard_2022_09_06_15_36_47.png)

 :::tip Success
 You've successfully created a Blueprint for your organization.
 Click **Use this Blueprint** or select it in the [Fleet Builder](../reference/fleets/visual-editor.md) to test it out!
+If you want to learn how to create a Fleet, feel free to head over to our [tutorial](../getting-started/first-fleet.md) on just that!
 :::